Marbled White (Melanargia galathea)

 A close relative, the Esper's Marbled White (M. russiae) occurs in parts of southern France (but not in Var), although I only managed to see russiae for the first time in 2014.
 These two fly together, but it is fairly easy to identify them in the field as galathea is noticeably smaller and darker.

-Lafranchis says that this form is confined to females (well, not categorically -
+pure white.
+Lafranchis implies that this form is confined to females (well, not

-he says that some females are of this form).
-However, 36575 is very white and
+categorically - he says that some females are of this form).
+However, 36575 is

 leucomelas form?
 An internet search yielded no additional information.

 There are also dark forms that occur in Europe, especially magdalenae which is almost completely black and occurs in north-eastern Italy according to T&L. There is also the dark form procida with extensive black markings (although not as complete as in magdalenae); according to T&L it occurs in central Italy and other locations to the east.
 However, this form has been recorded in Provence and 26160 below could be considered as semi-procida.